JunfLi-TJU/ACML2021-Journal-Track/README.md

 We execute each experiment 20 times with random permutation of all datasets and average all of the results.

-The datasets are downloaded from: https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/.
+The datasets are downloaded from WEKA and UCI machine learning repository https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/.

 To execute the algorithms,
 the path of codes and datasets should be set to "F:/experiment/ML 2021/...".